Matajur/Python-Data/homework_02/README.md

-# Homework 02
+# Homework: Module 2 - Exploratory data analysis

-Don't worry if you don't get everything right away.
 The work of any data scientist is closely related to search and research, so it is very important to learn how to find the information you need and adapt it to your needs.
-Also, you can contact the mentor with any questions.

 ## Part One: Getting to Know Pandas.